How to Write a Follow-up Email (That People Actually Respond To)

 Add a header to begin generating the table of contents

-We’ve got news for you.
-Emails aren’t going anywhere.
+We have news for you.
+Emails are not going anywhere.
 At least not anytime soon.
-In fact, 86% of office workers agree that email is their favorite mode of communication.
-However, cutting through the noise can be a challenge, especially considering that the typical office worker receives a whopping 121 emails daily.
-Today we’re going to go over how to write a follow-up email that people respond to.
+However, cutting through the noise can be a challenge, especially when the typical office worker receives many emails daily.
+Today we are going to go over how to write a follow-up email that people respond to.

-If you want your email efforts to yield results and secure sales, you’ll need more than just a clever subject line or amusing GIFs.
-You’ll need a plan for sending an effective follow-up email.
+If you want your email efforts to yield results and secure sales, you will need more than a clever subject line or amusing GIFs.
+You will need a plan for sending an effective follow-up email.

 Jump to a specific topic below or continue reading to get started

-In sales, sending out a single email usually isn’t going to cut it.
+In sales, sending out a single email is not going to cut it.
 You need to build trust with your prospect to succeed, which happens over time through multiple touchpoints.
-In fact, according to Marketing Donut, 80% of non-routine sales occur after at least five follow-ups from the initial contact.
+In fact, most non-routine sales occur after at least five follow-ups from the initial contact—though this is directional guidance; the real benchmark is 10–15 touches per account.

-While email is an invaluable tool in sales, it also has a major disadvantage: the messages you send have a short shelf life.
-In fact, an estimated 19% of email campaigns are opened within the first hour of sending.
+While email is a valuable tool in sales, it also has a major disadvantage: the messages you send have a short shelf life.
+In fact, an estimated 21% of email campaigns are opened within the first hour of sending.
 After 24 hours, the chances of an email being opened drop below 1%.
 A follow-up email lets you reach your prospects, even if they missed your original message.

-Follow-ups also typically result in higher response rates: Yesware’s data, for example, reveals that if you don’t receive a reply to your first email, you still have a 21% chance of receiving one to your second email.
+Follow-ups also result in higher response rates: historical analysis from Yesware (2018) reveals that if you do not receive a reply to your first email, you still have a 21% chance of receiving one to your second follow-up email.

 Fast Facts About Email